Internet Research Agency: Rallies and protests organized by IRA in the United States

 A Black Lives Matter protest rally was held in Dallas on 10 July 2016.
 A "Blue Lives Matter" counter protest was held across the street.
-The "Blue Lives Matter" protest was organized by the "Heart of Texas" Facebook group controlled by IRA.
+The "Blue Lives Matter" protest was organized by the "Heart of Texas" Facebook group controlled by the IRA.

 The Blacktivist Facebook group organized a rally in Chicago to honor Sandra Bland on 16 July 2016, the first anniversary of her death.
 The rally was held in front of the Chicago Police Department's Homan Square facility.
 They passed around petitions calling for a Civilian Police Accountability Council ordinance.

 17 "Florida Goes Trump" rallies were held across Florida on 25 August 2016.
 The rallies were organized by IRA using their "Being Patriotic" Facebook group and "march_for_trump" Twitter account.

 The "SecuredBorders" Facebook group organized the "Citizens before refugees" protest rally on 27 August 2016, at the City Council Chambers in Twin Falls, Idaho.
 Only a small number of people showed up for the three-hour event, most likely because it was Saturday and the Chambers were closed.
 "SecureBorders" was an IRA account.

 The "Safe Space for Muslim Neighborhood" rally was held outside the White House on 3 September 2016.
 At least 57 people attended the event organized by the IRA's "United Muslims of America" Facebook group.

 "BlackMattersUS", an IRA website, recruited activists to participate in protests on the days immediately following 20 September 2016, police shooting of Keith Lamont Scott in Charlotte, North Carolina.
 The IRA paid for expenses such as microphones and speakers.

 The "Miners for Trump" rallies held in Pennsylvania on 2 October 2016, were organized by IRA's "Being Patriotic" Facebook group.